 This is where debate rages.
-In MyCustomer’s research, a correlation was made between ownership and the level of perceived success of the customer journey mapping programme.
-Heads of customer experience and even CEOs report high success rates.
+In MyCustomer’s research, a correlation was made between ownership and the level of perceived success of the customer journey mapping programme, with heads of customer experience and even CEOs reporting high success rates.

-If you happen to have a Chief Customer Officer then, perhaps naturally, journey mapping would sit within their remit; but the majority of organisations don’t actually have one.
-So at its highest level does it, by proxy, sit with the CEO, COO or CMO?
+If you happen to have a chief customer officer then, perhaps naturally, journey mapping would sit within their remit.
+But even though a growing number of organisations are appointing heads of CX, there are still many that don't have such a figure.
+And small to medum-sized organisations in particular are less likely to have a senior CX role.
+So what about those organisations that don't have one?
+At its highest level does leadership of journey mapping, by proxy, therefore sit with the CEO, COO or CMO?

 One thing that is well known is that any customer experience initiative is doomed to fail without support coming from the top of the organisation, in the c-suite.
 This is because an effective customer experience strategy will require change in many parts of an organisation and it needs authority and support to make the necessary changes.